nathanlim1/ai-composition-assistant/README.md

 This repository contains the complete source code, evaluation scripts, and demos for our final course project.
 The system combines a knowledge base of music‑theory and composition rules with an AI LLM-based composer using OpenAI GPT‑o4‑mini to extend a seed MIDI excerpt while respecting harmonic and stylistic constraints.

-For our full paper, please see the PDF in the /docs directory.
+To read our full paper discussing our system design and its outputs, please see the PDF in the /docs directory.

 ---